Symptoms and signs of stroke

 Even if the symptoms of a stroke disappear while you are waiting for the ambulance to arrive, you or the person having the stroke should still go to hospital for an assessment.
-Symptoms that disappear may mean you have had a transient ischaemic attack (TIA) and you could be at risk of having a full stroke at a later stage.

 After an initial assessment, you may need to be admitted to hospital to receive a more in-depth assessment and, if necessary, for specialist treatment to begin.

-Recognising the signs and symptoms of a stroke
+Recognising the signs of a stroke

 The signs and symptoms of a stroke vary from person to person but usually begin suddenly.
-As different parts of your brain control different parts of your body, your symptoms will depend upon the part of your brain affected and the extent of the damage.
+As different parts of your brain control different parts of your body, your symptoms will depend on the part of your brain affected and the extent of the damage.

 The main stroke symptoms can be remembered with the word FAST: Face-Arms-Speech-Time.

-- Face – the face may have dropped on one side, the person may not be able to smile or their mouth or eye may have drooped
+- Face – the face may have dropped on one side, the person may not be able to smile or their mouth or eye may have drooped.

-- Speech – their speech may be slurred or garbled, or the person may not be able to talk at all despite appearing to be awake
+- Speech – their speech may be slurred or garbled, or the person may not be able to talk at all despite appearing to be awake.

 It is important for everyone to be aware of these signs and symptoms.
 If you live with or care for somebody in a high-risk group, such as someone who is elderly or has diabetes or high blood pressure, being aware of the symptoms is even more important.

-Other signs and symptoms may include:
+Other symptoms and signs may include:

-- sudden loss of vision
+- sudden loss or blurring of vision

-- communication problems, difficulty talking and understanding what others are saying
+- difficulty understanding what others are saying

-- problems with balance and coordination
+- problems with balance and co-ordination

-- difficulty swallowing
+- difficulty swallowing (dysphagia)

 'Mini-stroke' or transient ischaemic attack (TIA)

-There is about a one in 10 chance those who have a TIA will experience a full stroke during the four weeks following the TIA.
 If you have had a TIA, you should contact your GP, local hospital or out-of-hours service, as soon as possible.